CodeRhythm56/TicTacToe-ass-code/README.md

-Simple tic tac toe, intuitive code, yet ass.
+Simple tic tac toe, intuitive code, but not the best.